-On-line registration is by assigned appointment.
-Registration appointments are assigned to students two to three weeks prior to the first day of the registration cycle for the upcoming semester or session.
-This includes continuing students as well as new and returning students (applicants).
+Registration is by assigned appointment.
+Registration appointments are assigned to students three weeks prior to the first day of the registration cycle for the upcoming semester or session.
+This includes continuing students as well as new (applicants) and returning students.
 Any student who applies and is admitted for the semester or term will have access to the MyCoastPortal for all registration, fee payment and withdrawal transactions.

 Late registration for all classes begins the first day of the semester or session.
 During the first two weeks of class (spring and fall semester), students may register only with the permission of the instructor.
-In order for a student to receive a late add during the second week, he or she must have been in attendance the first week of class.
+In order for a student to receive a late add during the second week, he or she must have been in attendance the first week of class for in-person classes.
+For online classes students must email the instructor to request permission for a late add.
 Students will not be permitted to register after the second week of class.
-Check the Coastline Registration Date webpage for registration deadlines.
+Check the Coastline Registration Dates webpage for registration deadlines.
 Students should be aware that missing the first-class meeting or meetings may severely affect their chances to succeed in the course.

 Note: Students entering classes late are responsible for making up missed work and are responsible for all fee and refund deadlines associated with each class section.
 Students who are permitted to add after the refund deadline will not be eligible for a refund if the class is dropped.